Agnieszkalukasiak/Project-3/README.md

 -	The live link can be found here: (https://project3-hangman-9e8f8cca5ebe.herokuapp.com/)

 ### Credits:

-•	I also searched for solutions of the problems that occurred during the project development on the following websites: o	Stackoverflow o	Geeksforgeeks o	Freecodecamp
+I searched for solutions of the problems that occurred during the project development on the following websites:

+-	Stackoverflow
+-	Geeksforgeeks
+-	Freecodecamp
-•	The Code Institute for the deployment terminal
+-	The Code Institute for the deployment terminal